 Why play: A 10-minute drive from Vancouver International Airport, this 6,641-yard, par 71 semi-private course feels like a tranquil, emerald-green oasis far removed from city life.
 Framed by the North Shore mountains, it’s open year-round and is studded with water features—adding some intriguing challenges to 13 of its 18 holes.
 There’s a 22-stall covered driving range here as well, and lessons with Canadian PGA professionals can also be booked if you want to brush-up on your technique.

-Dining: The highlight of the clubhouse is the Lakeside Grill, which is open for dine in (yes, there’s some patio seating) and takeout.
+Dining: The highlight of the clubhouse is the Lakeside Grill.
 Its West Coast and international menu (mains from $16 to $30) includes pad Thai, Cajun sockeye salmon burgers, and herb-crusted rack of lamb.

 Location: 5460 No. 7 Road

 GREENACRES GOLF COURSE